 7.0 Cisco Network Management Tools:

-Important Cisco network management tools that you need to know are:
+Important Cisco network management tools that you need to know

 1. Cisco Works (includes CiscoView)